akka/akka/akka-docs/java/typed-actors.rst

 Stopping Typed Actors
 ---------------------

-Once Typed Actors have been created with one of the TypedActor.newInstance methods they need to be stopped with TypedActor.stop to free resources allocated by the created Typed Actor (this is not needed when the Typed Actor is `supervised <fault-tolerance#supervise-active-object>`_).
+Once Typed Actors have been created with one of the TypedActor.newInstance methods they need to be stopped with TypedActor.stop to free resources allocated by the created Typed Actor (this is not needed when the Typed Actor is supervised).

 .. code-block:: java